First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity: Data Characterization and Analysis

-This section presents the recorded data obtained during the scan searches.
-Only the bin at the resonant frequency is taken into account in the data analysis for each scan.
-Each bin consists of $N = t_{\rm int} \Delta f_0 = 1150$ samples of measured power, corresponding to the integration time $t_{\rm int}=100$\,s with the bin size $\Delta f_0=11.5$\,Hz.
-In a power-law detection, the observable is two-point correlation function in terms of voltage.
-The Gaussian nature of the voltage fluctuation thus leads to a chi-squared distribution with $2$ degrees of freedom of the measured power, satisfying $\bar{P}_{f_0^i}\approx \sigma_{f_0^i}$.
-We show values of $\bar{P}_{f_0^i}/\sigma_{f_0^i}$ for different scan step $i$ in the left panel of Fig.\,\ref{rawdD}.
-Their distribution is indeed centered on $1$, and follows a Gaussian distribution due to the central limit theorem.
+The scanning experiment unfolded over two sessions: the first covering 350 resonant frequencies from April 12-14, 2023, and the second completing 800 measurements from April 23-26, 2023.
+We present the recorded data obtained during the DPDM searches, with a total of $N_{\rm bin} = 1150$ scans (labeled $i=1,2,...,N_{\rm bin}$).
+For each scan, only the bin at the resonant frequency $f_0^i$ is taken into account in the data analysis.
+Each bin consists of $N=t_{\rm int}\Delta f_0 = 1150$ samples of measured power, corresponding to an integration time of $t_{\rm int}=100\,{\rm s}$ and a bin size of $\Delta f_0=11.5\,{\rm Hz}$.
+We defined the sample average as $\bar{P}_{f_0^i}$ and its standard deviation as $\sigma_{f_0^i}$.
+The recorded power is a two-point correlation function of voltage.
+The Gaussian nature of the voltage fluctuation leads to a chi-squared distribution with $2$ degrees of freedom of the measured power, satisfying $\bar{P}_{f_0^i}\approx \sigma_{f_0^i}$.
+We show values of $\bar{P}_{f_0^i}/\sigma_{f_0^i}$ as a function of scan step $i$ in the left panel of Fig.\,\ref{rawdD}.
+Their distribution is centered on $1$ and follows a Gaussian distribution due to the central limit theorem.

-We translate the power into the corresponding effective temperature $T_{\rm eff}^i$ of each scan through $T^i_{\rm eff} \equiv {\bar{P}_{f_0^i}}/{(G_{\rm net} k_b \, \Delta f_{0})}$.
-The right panel of Fig.\,\ref{rawdD} shows their distribution, ranging from $2.6$\,K to $3.4$\,K, with a mean of $3.0$\,K. The variation is suppressed by a factor of $\sqrt{N}\approx 34$ compared to typical values of $\sigma_{f_0^i}$.
-Although there is a slight upward trend in the distribution due to environmental effects such as helium pressure fluctuations, the deviation is not significant.
-We addressed this effect by grouping every $50$ adjacent bins and testing for deviations from a constant fit.
-The histogram of normalized power excess in Fig.\,2 is well-modeled by a Gaussian distribution with no observed deviations greater than $3\,\sigma$.
+We convert the power into the corresponding effective temperature $T_{\rm eff}^i$ of each scan through $T^i_{\rm eff} \equiv {\bar{P}_{f_0^i}}/{(G_{\rm net} k_b \, \Delta f_{0})}$.
+The right panel of Fig.\,\ref{rawdD} shows their distribution, ranging from $2.6\,{\rm K}$ to $3.4\,{\rm K}$, with a mean of $3.0\,{\rm K}$.
+The variation is suppressed by a factor of $\sqrt{N}\approx 34$ compared to typical values of $\sigma_{f_0^i}$.
+A slight upward trend in the distribution is observed, occurring at the juncture between two scan sessions.
+This minor deviation may result from environmental factors, such as helium pressure fluctuations, which generally maintain stability over several days.
+We addressed this effect by grouping every $50$ adjacent bins and performing a constant fit, and estimated its deviation:

+where $\sigma_{\bar{P}}$ is the sample standard deviation of $\bar{P}_{f_0^i}$ subtracted from $\bar{P}$.
+Contributions to $\bar{P}$ encompass thermal noise in the cavity, amplifier noise, and injection of room temperature via the $30$\,dB attenuator.
+We then define the normalized power excess as

+The histogram of normalized power excess in Fig.\,2 of the maintext is well-modeled by a Gaussian distribution with no observed deviations greater than $3\,\sigma$.